Richard Widmark: Personal life

-Widmark was married to screenwriter Jean Hazlewood for 55 years from 1942 until her death in 1997.
-They had a daughter, Anne Heath Widmark, an artist and author who was married to baseball player Sandy Koufax from 1969 to 1982.
-In 1999, Widmark married Susan Blanchard, the daughter of Dorothy Hammerstein and stepdaughter of Oscar Hammerstein II; she had been Henry Fonda's third wife.
+Widmark was married to screenwriter Ora Jean Hazlewood for 55 years from 1942 until her death from Alzheimer's disease in March 1997; they met while attending Lake Forest College.
+The couple had one daughter, Anne Heath Widmark, an artist and author who was married to Baseball Hall of Famer Sandy Koufax from 1969 to 1982.
+Widmark named his film production company, Heath Productions, after his daughter.

-Widmark owned a cattle ranch near Green City, Missouri during the 1950s and 1960s.
-He contributed funds to the construction of an airport there, bearing his name in his honor.
+In 1999, Widmark remarried to socialite Susan Blanchard, the daughter of Dorothy Hammerstein and stepdaughter of Oscar Hammerstein II; she had been Henry Fonda's third wife.

 Despite having spent a substantial part of his career appearing in gun-toting roles such as cowboys, police officers, gangsters and soldiers, Widmark disliked firearms and was involved in several gun-control initiatives.
 In 1976, he stated:

 Widmark was a lifelong member of the Democratic Party.

+Death

-Retiring in 2001, Widmark died after a long illness on March 24, 2008, at his home in Roxbury, Connecticut, at the age of 93.
-Widmark's failing health in his final years was aggravated by a fall he suffered in 2007.
+Widmark died after a long illness on March 24, 2008, at his home in Roxbury, Connecticut, at the age of 93.
+His failing health in his final years was aggravated by a fall he suffered in 2007.
 He was buried at Roxbury Center Cemetery.

-In popular culture

-Widmark's performance in Kiss of Death inspired the name of mystery and crime writer Donald E. Westlake's best-known continuing pseudonym, Richard Stark, under which he wrote some of his darkest, most violent books.
-According to Westlake, "part of (Widmark's) fascination and danger is his unpredictability.
-He's fast and mean, and that's what I wanted the writing to be: crisp and lean, no fat, trimmed down ... stark."